A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Examples

-There is a quasi-circuit that is not a circuit such that it consists of two non-recurrent orbits and two closed intervals contained in the singular point set as in Figure~\ref{nonac}.
+Using the flow box in Lemma~\ref{lem:no_arc_conn_flowbox}, we can construct a flow with a quasi-circuit that is not a circuit such that it consists of two non-recurrent orbits and two closed intervals contained in the singular point set as in Figure~\ref{nonac}.
+In particular, the quasi-circuit is homeomorphic to the union of $G$ and a curve from a point in $G$ and to a point in $G$.

+Note that Hastings constructed an attractor of a flow on $\R^2$ which is homeomorphic to a Warsaw circle (i.e. the disjoint union of the graph of the function $f \colon (0,1/\pi] \to [-1,1]$ by $f(x) = \sin 1/x$, the interval $\{ 0 \} \times [-1,1]$, and an open arc from $(0,-1)$ to $(1/\pi, 0)$) but is not an $\omega$-limit set in \cite[Example 3.3]{Hastings1979PB}.
+By a similar construction of the flow box in Lemma~\ref{lem:no_arc_conn_flowbox}, we can construct a flow box as in Figure~\ref{fig:vf_X2} and so a flow with a quasi-circuit that is homeomorphic to a Warsaw circle.